 EPF Contributions Now Include Allowances

 In February 2019, the Supreme Court of India ruled that employers will have to include all fixed allowances while calculating the Employees’ Provident Fund (EPF) contribution.
 Previously, only basic wage and dearness allowance (not offered by most private-sector companies) were used to calculate contributions to the EPF.
 The Supreme Court ruled that certain allowances will be exempted from the Provident Fund contribution calculation: allowances that are variable, incentivized and linked to production, those not paid universally to all company employees or all employees within a particular employee category, or those that are paid only to employees who avail the opportunity.
-The EPF is mandatory for all employers with 20 or more employees and the matching employer and employee contributions of 12% of earnings are only compulsory for employees who make INR 15,000 or less per month at the time of joining the EPF.
+The EPF is mandatory for all employers with 20 or more employees, with compulsory matching employer and employee contributions of 12% of earnings up to INR 15,000 per month.

 Maternity Leave Increase

 Effective March 2019, the Philippines government extended its paid maternity leave period from 60 days to 105 days for natural childbirth and caesarian delivery.
 For miscarriage or emergency termination of pregnancy, the benefit is limited to 60 days of paid leave.
 Maternity leave can also be extended to a further 30 days without pay.
 Single mothers are entitled to an additional 15 days of paid leave.
 Under the legislation, up to seven days of the allocated 105 days may be transferred to fathers, thereby increasing the paid paternity leave to a potential 15 days.
 Employers failing to comply with the change will be subjected to fines up to a maximum of PHP 200,000, cancelled business permits, and prison terms.